 Let’s explore to know the best answer to the question; “who named the earth?.”
 Let wisdom speak out for everyone to hear.
 Our earth still has mysteries that mankind cannot fathom.

 Sometimes nature baffles us with so many mysteries.
 We love living a happy life on earth.
 But one of the biggest questions people ask is, “who named the earth?.”
 A question your great-great-grandparents have no idea about.
 A planet hosting 7 billion people full of unknown facts.

 At least we know the ancient Greeks and Romans named all other planets after their gods and goddesses.
 It is only our earth that no one holds credit for naming it.
 I tell you the truth, almost all the reliable sources you can find today have no answer to the one who named our planet.

 This post will help you understand some of the efforts put in place to find a concrete answer to the question “who named the earth?.”
 Then I will tell you the name or answer behind this nagging question.

-I will let us consider the viewpoints from Christians, Linguists Scientists, and Historians.
+I will let us consider the viewpoints of Christians, Linguists Scientists, and Historians.
 I will then leave it for you to fight this against your conscience and beliefs.